 If we ever dismiss early in the day, an update will be posted on the media sources above, and TADS.
 Please check those sources BEFORE calling the school.

-STUDENT PICK-UP & DROP OFF
+STUDENT PICK-UP & DROP OFF This area has been amended for COVID precaution.

-Drop-off and pick-up by parents is to be done in the parking lot.
-The main entrance on Geneva Street is for buses only.
+Drop-off and pick-up by parents/guardians is to be done in the parking lot.
+Drop-off-begins at 8:40am

-Drop-off